SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-fuse-v6.md

 #
 ```

-Then set the server certificate for the Solace Message Broker.
+Then set the server certificate for the Solace Event Broker.

 ```
 (config)# ssl server-certificate mycert.pem